serhiisol/ngx-auth/README.md

 This package provides major missing feature in angular2: Authentication.

+Note: Package is given in completely 100% pure TypeScript

 ## Authentication module

 Authentication modules provides ability to attach authentication token automatically to the headers